 The Acorns app works by encouraging you to invest your spare change.
 Using a system they call “round-ups,” Acorns monitors your bank account and automatically invests the change from your daily purchases.
-For example, if you buy a coffee for $2.75, Acorns will automatically take $.25 and invest it.
+For example, if you buy a coffee for $2.75, Acorns will round up to $3.00 and automatically invest $.25.

 This is Acorns’ key selling point, along with simplicity.
 Acorns automatically invests your money in “smart portfolios,” built with the help of Harry Markowitz, father of the Modern Portfolio Theory.
 Acorns lets users choose between five different portfolios on a scale of conservative to aggressive.

-Unlike competitors Betterment and Wealthfront, who offer similar robo-advising services, Acorns was built to be mobile-first.
+Unlike financial tech startups Betterment and Wealthfront, who offer more robust services, Acorns was built to be mobile-first.
 At the moment, it’s only available as an iOS or Android app, though Acorns says a web version is on the way.
 Part of being an app means making the investing process as simple as possible.
 While Betterment and Wealthfront give you a wide variety of options to customize your portfolio, Acorns forces you to choose between their five default portfolios.

 Acorns CEO Jeff Cruttenden told CNN Money that people like the idea of investing spare change.
 The typical idea of investing, he said, is that you need a lot of money to do it.